RafaGago/base_library/readme.md

 ===========

 A project where I will place generic base utilities for C programming on an "as needed" basis.
-The idea is that everything should be very simple and statically linkable.
+The idea is that everything should be very pretty simple, statically linkable by modules and compilable with GCC and Visual Studio.

+As of today is a C++ compiler with no C99-C11 support, so sometimes I may fall back to C++ to emulate some C99-C11 features.

 Now the library is divided in some very tiny sublibraries to avoid bloating.
+The intention is to don't make a big monolithic library for these basic things.

 1. (base) Base library
 ----------------------

 Depends on: -

-This is the basic utilities libraries, it contains:
+This is the basic utilities library, mostly header-based and heavily relying on "static inline" and macros.
+It contains:

 * Platform detection (very primitive, will get bigger).